Travel.State.Gov >

 No for stays of up to 90 days.

 Required: Honduras currently requires travelers arriving from or traveling to Panama and every nation in South America to present proof of yellow fever vaccine.
-Effective June 2, 2021: All travelers, regardless of age, must provide either proof of full vaccination against COVID-19 or negative test results for a PCR, Antigen or ELISA COVID-19 test taken less than 72 hours before entry into Honduras.
-Passengers must show the test results at check-in.
+Effective March 22, 2023: Travelers are no longer required to provide proof of vaccination against COVID-19 or negative test results for a PCR, Antingen, or ELISA test prior to entry in to Honduras.
+Airlines may still require additional documentation prior to boarding.
 Suggested: measles, rubella, rabies, hepatitis A, hepatitis B, typhoid.

 Travelers must declare any amount over $10,000.